mecotrade/kidtracker/README.md

 Some messages can also be sent by the application to a device to make it perform several actions or modify its settings.
 To assure the device has received the message, it sends a confirmation message back to the application.
-While waiting the confirmation message, the UI gets blocked.
+While waiting the confirmation message, the UI remains blocked.
 If no confirmation is received in 10 seconds (can be configured), the initial message is considered to be not confirmed.

 ### User interface

 #### Device markers
 Position markers of all assigned devices together with user position marker share the same map.
-Device marker contains information about time of last known location, battery charge, pedometer value, and eventually the device take off alert
+Device markers contain information about time of last known location, battery charge, pedometer value, and eventually the device take off alert
 ![smartwatch](icons/smartwatch.svg), low battery alert ![battery](icons/battery.svg),
 connection lost alert ![x-circle](icons/x-circle.svg), and obsolete location alert ![eye-slash](icons/eye-slash.svg).